 Most coyotes will keep their distance from us.
 This one seems unafraid of humans.
 It is a genuine danger not just to pets but also to children and even adults.
 There was a report ten days ago that a coyote attacked a man.

 Florida law considers coyotes a “nuisance species.”
 You can shoot them under the right circumstances but you should be very careful about both legal and practical concerns.
+In the case of shooting a coyote, you need to be careful as stated above.
+To ensure your target is aimed correctly, you should take a look at reviews on two different scopes, primary arms vs vortex, for the best shot.

 There are restrictions on when you can hunt various species.
 Coyotes are so bad that these restrictions do not apply.
 You can hunt them year-round.
 The “night and light” permit required for many species is also not required for coyotes.
 So as far as timing goes, you can shoot them any time.